Alexander-Schiendorfer/Alexander-Schiendorfer.github.io/_posts/2020-02-16-automatic-differentiation.md

 ![Applying reverse-mode autodiff to the loss function of a small network]({{site.baseurl}}/images/backprop/graphfornetwork_full.png)

 We also found gradients for the inputs that we cannot really change.
 It does not make sense to adapt the target $t$ to what would make the loss smaller (that's a bit cheating !?), we need to change the output $y$.
 Similarly, we cannot change the inputs $\vec{x}$ (except for when we explicitly look for *adversarial* inputs that fool our network).
 But the weight gradients reveal some interesting aspects.
 The weight gradients are negative.
 That means that the loss is likely to go down if we *increase* the weight a little bit.
 And that makes perfect sense: we need to get $y$ higher, closer to 1.
 If we increase $w_1$, that will enforce the input $2$ and if we increase $w_2$, we perform a smaller subtraction - again leaving us with a higher value for $h$ and thus $y$.

+{% include info.html text="The perspective of neural nets as that of multiple differentiable functions composed together is so prevalent that some people suggested to drop the term 'neural network' or even 'deep learning' in favor of differentiable programming." %}

 # Conclusion